ntschaef/radical_civility/radical_civility.md

 There is a critique to be had in this section that aligns with the paradox of tolerance.
 Put more simply: are you supposed to distribute “acceptance” to the exclusive thinkers?
 Under this system, the answer is “as long as the relative essencial is not doing harm”.
 In this perspective, the potential harm done by not distributing “acceptance” will reduce the normality of “respected” that is expected for everyone else.
 In this sense - at worst - the situation is tragic because of a misunderstanding and the situation must be analyzed.
 At best, the exclusive thinker is identified as engaging in civil radicality and can be excluded while constantly educated as a holder should be.

 Either way, the exclusive thinker shouldn’t be individually blamed but instead the environment which led them to accept that legacy.
 If the exclusive thinker abandons the legacy and stops defending comfort that is hurting others (which would contradict them being an exclusive thinker), then the community should react accordingly.

-<h2>Ideal Society</h2>

-<span style="text-decoration:underline;">Relevant definitions</span>
+Ideal Society
+Relevant definitions

-* Legacy: (Existential) motivator of self identity which can be used as a vehicle for immortality
+Legacy: (Existential) motivator of self identity which can be used as a vehicle for immortality
-* Civil: inherent community approval
+Civil: inherent community approval
-* Radical: Motivating or acting in opposition to inherent community approval
-* Civil Radicality: expecting social critiques to be limited to civil action
-* Radical Civility: expecting a community to oppose inherent approval
+Radical: Motivating or acting in opposition to inherent community approval Civil Radicality: expecting social critiques to be limited to civil action Radical Civility: expecting a community to oppose inherent approval
-* Liberty: The ability to critique our own motivators and the truth of our perceived reality.
+Liberty: The ability to critique our own motivators and the truth of our perceived reality.
-* Alterable: in a variant state of being relative to the discussion
+Alterable: in a variant state of being relative to the discussion
-* population: all objects (except for possibly a statistically insignificant set of outliers) in a system which are alterable
+population: all objects (except for possibly a statistically insignificant set of outliers) in a system which are alterable
-* Person: a member of the population that fulfils the axioms for life
+Person: a member of the population that fulfils the axioms for life
-* Element: non-person member of the population that can be added or removed by will
-* Absolute essential: an element that is required for a person to live
+Element: non-person member of the population that can be added or removed by will Absolute essential: an element that is required for a person to live
-* Excess: an element that is not an absolute essential lacking the capability to be distributed with all persons
+Excess: an element that is not an absolute essential lacking the capability to be distributed with all persons
-* Normality: the minimum expected state of all persons when excluding excess
-* Relative essential: an element that is required to gain normality
+Normality: the minimum expected state of all persons when excluding excess Relative essential: an element that is required to gain normality
-* Harm: causing normality to be unobtainable
+Harm: causing normality to be unobtainable

 Now that the metric for optimization has been laid out, practical expectations will be considered.
 It is expected for readers to be extra critical from this point on to ensure that the perception bias of the author aligns with the points laid out above.
 In the event that a conclusion is reached that contradicts expectation or that a conclusion is expected but not expressed, it would be beneficial to reflect on why this happened and which assumptions caused the conflict.

-<h3>Normalization of Radical Civility</h3>
+Normalization of Radical Civility
 The guidelines laid out below will not assume that all needs can be met within a group.
 That in itself would assume that all communities have the same needs to begin with and would contradict the axiom of perception bias.
 As such “utopia” can never be fully realized.
 Any advocating for a stagnant “best” society is an appeal to a supreme civility which will inherently exclude others.

 For this reason civility must be rejected as a method of imposing normality.
 By definition, legacies are self promoting; therefore civility is the defense of a collection of legacies in spite of others.
 Using civility to delegitimize others without constructed consent is invalid (since it directly contradicts point 6 in the value system: ought to use excess to increase normality).
 While there are valid uses for civil consent - which are listed in the next section - the demand for civil radicality ought to be fundamentally rejected allowing only radical civility to exist.
 The entirety of society ought to be constructed around the promotion of this ideal.

 It is also important to note that there may be gut reactions to what is promoted.
 Amplifying others can be seen as conflicting with the natural tendency of humanity via preservation of legacy, but this incorporates an unrecognized mythos: competition is necessary.
 This need for competition will occur in any non-egalitarian civility, otherwise it would advocate for everyone being promoted without bias.
 As an alternative, if competition is unneeded due to all absolute essentials being relative essentials (i.e. living in a post-"scarcity of needs" environment), then preservation of legacy is optimized when the disempowered in a community can be securely protected under the community's civility (i.e. radical civility is foundational).

-<h3>Expectations of Civil Consent and Propaganda</h3>
+Expectations of Civil Consent and Propaganda
 The only way for civil consent to be utilized under the authority of radical civility is to promote unestablished legacies while rejecting the infrastructure (eg. mythoi or virtues) that they align with.
 Recalling that these infrastructures are defenses of legacies and not legacies themselves, it ought be up to the constructed consent to determine which legacies can coexist within the current society and which fundamentally contradict.
 This of course takes a strong community consciousness in spite of praise or damnation that comes with civilities of the past.

 Two embedded viewpoints must be pointed out before we continue: